Clément Tabur

-Clément Tabur (born 24 January 2000) is a French tennis player.
-He primarily plays on the ITF Futures Tour and the ATP Challenger Tour.
-Tabur has a career-high ATP singles ranking of No. 311, achieved on 15 August 2022.
-Tabur has reached 6 singles finals on the ITF Futures tour with a record of 3-3, as well as reaching 14 doubles finals also on the ITF Futures Tour with a record of 9-5.
+Clément Tabur (born 24 January 2000) is a French tennis player who competes on the ATP Challenger Tour.
+He has a career-high ATP singles ranking of No. 198 achieved on 10 November 2025 and a career-high ATP doubles ranking of No. 385 achieved on 2 March 2020.

+Tabur has reached 18 singles finals on the ITF Futures Tour with a record of 11–7, as well as reaching 19 doubles finals also on the ITF Futures Tour with a record of 10–9.
-Career

-Juniors
+Junior career

 As a junior, Tabur reached a career high ITF junior combined ranking of world No. 28, achieved on 22 January 2018.

 In January 2018, Tabur alongside Hugo Gaston won the 2018 Australian Open boys' doubles, defeating Rudolf Molleker and Henri Squire in the final.

-Early career
+Professional career

+2018-2019: Grand Slam doubles debut

 Tabur made his debut appearance on the ATP Tour at the 2018 French Open where he was granted a wild card entry into the main doubles draw alongside juniors partner and compatriot Hugo Gaston.
-They were defeated in the first round by Julio Peralta and Horacio Zeballos in straight sets 2–6, 2–6.
-The duo were once again given a wildcard at the 2019 French Open with a similar outcome, bowing out in the first round to Guido Pella and Diego Schwartzman 6–4, 3–6, 5–7.
+They were defeated in the first round by Julio Peralta and Horacio Zeballos.

+Tabur and Hugo Gaston were once again given a wildcard at the 2019 French Open losing in the first round to Guido Pella and Diego Schwartzman.

+2021-2022: First ITF title

+In February, Tabur won his first ITF title in Naples, Florida, defeating Christian Harrison in the final.

+2023: First Challenger final, top 250

+In July, Tabur entered the top 300 in the ATP rankings, following three ITF titles.
+In August 2023, Tabur reached his first final on the ATP Challenger Tour at the 2023 Internazionali di Tennis Città di Todi, losing to Giovanni Fonio.